aimms/documentation/webui/combination-chart-widget.rst

 In case some index (that is present on the Pivot tab) is not present in the index domain of a certain contents identifier, the corresponding *missing index* is denoted with a dash ('-') character.

 As already mentioned, the combination chart widget allows you to specify a chart type **per identifier**.
-In case you want to use several different chart types, the dimensions should be pivoted in such a way that, for each sequence of data points in the chart, the corresponding identifier can be uniquely determined.
+In case you want to use several different chart types, the dimensions should be pivoted in such a way that, for each sequence of data points in the chart, **the corresponding identifier can be uniquely determined**.
 This means that, in case you want to mix different chart types, the <IDENTIFIER-SET> index should **not** be pivoted in the X-Axis or in the Totals section.

 When the <IDENTIFIER-SET> index is put in the X-Axis section, the different data points in a single data series may correspond to different chart types.
 When the <IDENTIFIER-SET> index is put in the Totals section, each single data point is a total over multiple identifiers, each with their own chart type.